yasp/yasp/doc/tutorial.md

 ```

 ## Sleep
 `DELAY` can be used to wait for a certain time.
-Both literal and word-registers can be used as the parameter. `60000` equals ~900 milliseconds.
+Both literal and word-registers can be used as the parameter.
+A value of
+`60000` roughly equals `900` milliseconds.

 ## Debugging
 There are a few commands which can help you on debugging.